-The wool weaving, spinning, dyeing and finishing trade in East Anglia was the financial backbone of the region until the middle to late seventeenth century and has left an architectural and manufacturing footprint still visible today.
+At Humphries Weaving we are surrounded by historical fabrics on a daily basis.
+This originated from the wool weaving, spinning, dyeing and finishing trade in East Anglia, which was the financial backbone of the region until the middle to late seventeenth century, leaving an architectural and manufacturing footprint still visible today.

 Many local towns and villages on the Essex and Suffolk boarder boast their great cathedral size churches due to the strength of the wool success.
 Fine examples of these being Lavenham, Long Melford, Sudbury, Clare Braintree and Halstead, who’s architecture uniquely captures the height of medieval success and fashions.
 However, as the wool trade later diminished property owners did not have the funds to rebuild and remodel their properties to reflect the developing fashions, offering us a rare preservation of this period in our counties history.